• Skip to primary navigation

 Instructions

-• Prepare: To prepare mojo picón, begin by peeling and crushing 3-4 garlic cloves along with some salt and a splash of oil in a mortar and pestle until you form a paste.
+• Prepare: To prepare mojo picón, begin by peeling and crushing 4 garlic cloves along with some salt in a mortar.

 • Combine: Next, add 2-3 small chili peppers, paprika, and cumin.
-Continue to crush and mix the ingredients until well combined.
+Continue to crush with the pestle and mix the ingredients until well combined.

-• Add Oil: Gradually pour in 2 tablespoons of olive oil while mixing until the sauce reaches a smooth and consistent texture.
+• Add Oil: Gradually pour in 1 tablespoon of olive oil while mixing until the sauce reaches a smooth and consistent texture.
 If you like, you can add another tablespoon or two of olive oil to achieve the consistency you want.

 • Finish: Finally, add one tablespoon of red wine vinegar and mix thoroughly until the sauce is well blended.